Jsyro/bc-vcpedia/applications/application-bc-correction.md

 Human-Auditable Requirements | Requirements in which compliance can only be verified by an audit of people, processes, and procedures.
 Policies | Human-Auditable Requirements written using standard conformance terminology.
 The Policies used in the Governance Framework will use the standard terminology detailed in RFC 2119 keywords.
 Note that all RFC 2119 keywords have weight from an auditing perspective.
 An implementer MUST explain why a SHOULD or RECOMMENDED requirement was not implemented and SHOULD explain why a MAY requirement was implemented.
 Specifications | A document containing any combination of Machine-Testable Requirements and Human-Auditable Requirements needed to produce technical interoperability.
+BC Corrections Staff | A person employed by BC Corrections

 ## 1.2.
 Governing Authority
 BC Corrections is the Governing Authority responsible for this Governance Framework.
 The contact information for BC Corrections during the pilot phase of development is: